-- The trade deal didn't do much for small caps which are less affected by the deal and more affected by current tariffs which will remain,.
+- One of the markets which historically perform the best under QE is small caps.

-- We suggested previously with SLY back to extreme overbought, and below previous

-resistance, and in a negative trend, that it looked like a better selling opportunity rather than a
+- We suggested previously with SLY back to extreme overbought, and below previous resistance, and in a negative trend, that it looked like a better selling opportunity rather than a buy.
+That continues to be the advice for now until a breakout occurs.

-buy.
-That was good advice.

-- However, as we have repeatedly stated, there are a lot of things going wrong with small-caps currently so the risk outweighs the reward of a trade at this juncture.
+- We are looking to potentially add a trading position but need confirmation the recent rally isn't just another trap.

 - Short-Term Positioning: Bearish

-- o Last Week: No position
+- Last Week: No position

 - o This Week: No position.

 - Stop loss previously violated.

 - Long-Term Positioning: Bearish